qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 |join| The :guilabel:`Joins` menu allows you to :index:`join` a loaded attribute table
+to a loaded vector layer.
+After pressing |mActionSignPlus| the :guilabel:`Add vector join` dialog appears.
-to a loaded vector layer`.
-As key columns you have to define a :index:`join layer`, a join field and a target field.
+As key columns you have to define a :index:`join layer`, a join field and a target field here.
 QGIS currently supports to join non spatial table formats supported by OGR, delimited text and the PostgreSQL provider (see figure_joins_1_).

 .. _figure_joins_1: